katcipis/sophia/notes/plan9.md

 ## In the beginning there where files

 ```
-The integration of devices into the hierarchical file system was the best idea in UNIX
+The integration of devices into the hierarchical
+file system was the best idea in UNIX
 ```
 From [The use of namespaces in Plan9](http://doc.cat-v.org/plan_9/4th_edition/papers/names).

 Indeed it was.
 Plan9 pushes the UNIX idea to the limit proposing that the integration of everything should be done as a hierarchical file system.

 What would be everything ?
-Well, everything =), like:
+Well, almost everything =), like:

 * Networking
 * Information on running processes
 * Any service that you can think of
-* Remote files
-* Actual local files
+* Actual remote and local files

 Access to all this will be done via files.
 That is why namespaces are central to Plan9, every process has its own